-The remaining of this paper is organized as follows.
-In Section \ref{sec:meth}, recursive estimator for asymptotic covariance of ASGD iterates and corresponding algorithm are proposed.
-Also, confidence intervals/regions based on our recursive estimator are constructed for statistical inference.
-In Section \ref{sec:theory}, we present some existing results and assumptions.
-Then we show that the recursive estimator is consistent and obtain the desired convergence rate.
-Simulation study to verify the convergence rate of the recursive estimator and asymptotically valid coverage of the confidence interval is in Section \ref{sec:exper}.
+The remainder of this paper is organized as follows.
+In Section \ref{sec:meth}, we propose the online estimator (two versions) for the asymptotic covariance matrix of ASGD iterates and corresponding algorithms.
+In Section \ref{sec:theory}, we show that the online estimator is consistent and obtains the desired convergence rate.
+Also, confidence intervals/regions based on our online estimator are constructed for statistical inference.
+Section \ref{sec:exper} provides a simulation study to demonstrate the convergence rate of the online estimator and the asymptotically valid coverage of the confidence intervals.
 Further discussion and future work are presented in Section \ref{sec:futu}.